 Outdoors: A few favorites are the Chisos Basin Campground in the higher (read: cooler) elevations of the Chisos Mountains, and the Rio Grande Village Campground overlooking the Mexican border.
 If camping isn’t your jam, your best bet is to stay in Alpine or Terlingua and drive an hour into the park for the day.

-Things to do in Big Bend
+Things to do in Big Bend National Park

-The Chisos Mountains
+Explore the Chisos Mountains

-The Rio Grande River
+Dip in the Rio Grande River

 Take the Ross Maxwell Scenic Drive to Santa Elena Canyon where you can dip your toes in international waters, wave to Mexico, and hike into the 1,500-foot vertical chasm cut by the river over the eons.
-The Hot Springs Canyon Trail on the eastern side of the park also offers great views of the river.

 This arid, harsh desert makes up about 80% of the park, but it's not without a certain minimalist beauty.
 Bluebonnets and wildflowers add a burst of color in the springtime.
 The Chimneys Trail off the Ross Maxwell Scenic Drive has neat stone arches left by ancient lava flows.